Establishing a Construction Company

-To undertake work in heating, electrical, and plumbing installations may require that staff are certified to carry out such work and are registered with relevant trade organisations (e.g. Registered Electrical Contractors of Ireland, Register of Gas Installers of Ireland.)
+To undertake work in heating or electrical installations requires that staff are certified to carry out such work and are registered with relevant trade organisations (e.g. Registered Electrical Contractors of Ireland, Register of Gas Installers of Ireland.)

 While there is no requirement for a licence to work in plumbing in Ireland, it is a matter for the employer to ensure that the staff are suitably qualified to carry out this work.

-Professional Engineers can obtain recognition of their professional qualifications through the Mutual Recognition Agreements that exist between Engineers Ireland and overseas professional engineering organisations or by applying for recognition under EU Directive 2005/36/EC with the relevant Competent Authority (Engineers Ireland).
+Professional Engineers can obtain recognition of their qualifications through the Mutual Recognition Agreements that exist between Engineers Ireland and overseas professional engineering organisations or by applying for recognition under EU Directive 2005/36/EC with the relevant Competent Authority (Engineers Ireland).

 Certain functions carried out by professional Engineers are regulated and may require registration (e.g. working as a Chartered Engineer) with the relevant competent authority (Engineers Ireland).

 - Cross border services: heating and plumbing work

 - Company Registration Office - to register your construction business